CouncilDataProject/cookiecutter-cdp-deployment/CONTRIBUTING.md

 Please note that this repository is only the cookiecutter and not the entire CDP tooling and infrastructure ecosystem.
-This repository ties all of our tooling together into a single easy to deploy and maintain repository.
+This repository ties all of our tooling together into a single repository that is easy to deploy and maintain.
 Contributions to this repository should largely be documentation, devops, bugfixes, or similar.